Lineation in Modernized Texts

 Rationale

-The modern text does not aim to preserve the layout of text on the page: prose passages may wrap to fit a user’s screen and stage directions can be contained on a single line.
-The editors task in the modern text is, rather, to encode sections of text with the <lg> (line group) element, <l> (line) element, and <p> (paragraph) element.
+The modernized text does not aim to prescribe the layout of text on the page: prose passages may wrap to fit a user’s screen.
+The editor’s task in the modernized text is, rather, to encode sections of text truthfully with the <l> (line), <p> (paragraph), and occasionally <lg> (line group) elements.

 <lg type="couplet">